-31. In conclusion, despite an ever challenging regional environment we are finally observing long awaited movement on the peace process in the form of direct negotiations.
+In conclusion, despite an ever-challenging regional environment, we are finally observing long-awaited movement in the peace process in the form of direct negotiations.
 Let me stress our hope that such efforts mark a first opportunity to overcome the recent years of shared frustration at the political deadlock.
-Last week witnessed a promising opening in the efforts underway to develop a meaningful political initiative on the Israeli- Palestinian issue.
+Last week, we witnessed a promising opening in the efforts under way to develop a meaningful political initiative on the Israeli-Palestinian issue.
 We have now reached a decisive point.
-The test will be for both sides to go the distance and not disappoint their people.
-This is also the moment to translate our collective call for action into a shared sense of urgency as leaders on both sides must realize that this is an opening they cannot afford to lose.
-The Secretary-General and the United Nations, including with the Quartet, will continue to bring all possible support to their efforts.
+The test will be for both sides to go the distance and not disappoint their peoples.
+Now is also the moment to translate our collective call for action into a shared sense of urgency as leaders on both sides must realize that they have an opening that they cannot afford to lose.
+The Secretary-General and the United Nations, together with the Quartet, will continue to provide all possible support to their efforts.